Translation invariant filters and van der Waerden's Theorem: Maximal translation invariant filters

 A \emph{filter} on an algebra of sets $\mathcal{B}$ is a nonempty family $\F\subseteq\mathcal{B}$ such that: \begin {itemize} \item $\F$ is closed under finite intersections, that is, $A,B\in\F\Rightarrow A\cap B\in\F$; \item $\F$ is closed under supersets, that is, if $B\in\mathcal{B}$ and $B\supseteq A\in\F$ then $B\in\F$. \end{itemize}

 Every family $\G\subseteq\mathcal{B}$ with the \emph{finite intersection property} (FIP for short) generates a filter $\langle\G\rangle$, namely

 An \emph{ultrafilter} $\U$ on the algebra of sets $\B$ is a filter with the additional property that $A\in\U$ whenever $A\in\B$ and the complement $A^c\notin\U$.
-Equivalently, an ultrafilter is a filter $\U$ with the \emph{Ramsey property}: If $A_1\cup\ldots\cup A_k\in\U$ where all sets $A_i\in\B$, then $A_j\in\U\ \text{for some}\ j$.
-Ultrafilters can also be characterized as the filters that are maximal under inclusion and so, by a straight application of \emph{Zorn's Lemma}, it is proved that every filter can be extended to an ultrafilter.
+It is easily verified that a filter $\U$ is an ultrafilter if and only if the \emph{Ramsey property} holds: If $A_1\cup\ldots\cup A_k\in\U$ where all sets $A_i\in\B$, then $A_j\in\U$ for some $j$.
+Ultrafilters can also be characterized as those filters that are maximal under inclusion and so, by a straight application of \emph{Zorn's Lemma}, it is proved that every filter can be extended to an ultrafilter.

-The main ingredient in our proof of van der Waerden's Theorem are those filters that are stable under shifts.
+The following objects are the main ingredient in our proof of van der Waerden's Theorem.

-\begin{definition} $\F$ is a \emph{translation invariant filter} (TIF for short) if $\F$ is a filter with the additional property that if $A\in\F$ then also $A-1\in\F$ (and hence, $A-n\in\F$ for all $n\in\N_0$). \end{definition}
+\begin{definition} A \emph{translation invariant filter} (TIF for short) is a filter $\F$ on a translation invariant algebra $\B$ such that $A\in\F\Rightarrow A-1\in\F$ (and hence $A-n\in\F$ for all $n\in\N_0$). \end{definition}

+Notice that if the algebra $\B$ is translation invariant, and the family $\G\subseteq\B$ is translation invariant, then the generated filter $\langle\G\rangle$ is a TIF.

 The notions of TIF and thick set are closely related.

 \begin{proposition} A set $A$ is thick if and only if it belongs to a TIF $\F$. \end{proposition}